gmodzdevs/retail-everything/index.md

-				RetroArch signed for Retail Xbox One click RetroArch to begin your installation and please subscribe for more content have a great day... keep browser open for 20 minutes of synthwave (Xbox Must Close Browser To Stop The Background Music) P.S Need to do online updater Assets for icons to work corectly and also credits to @Gamr13 for the links to Durango FTP and OpenLaraBox
+				RetroArch signed for Retail Xbox One click RetroArch to begin your installation and please subscribe for more content have a great day... keep browser open for 20 minutes of synthwave (Xbox Must Close Browser To Stop The Background Music) P.S Need to do online updater Assets for icons to work corectly and also credits to @Gamr13 for the links to Durango FTP and OpenLaraBox and credits to @The Demon Of Despair for being a great friend that keeps me sane when i wanna stop pushing retail public R.A so give him a friendly thanks for being a great friend sometime :)
 			 </h1>
 			<embed name="Music" src="music.mp3" width="0" height="0" loop="false" autostart="true">
          </p>